cloudfoundry/uaa/docs/UAA-APIs.md

 * Called via JSON APIs
 * support for standard protocols to provide single sign-on and delegated authorization to web applications in addition to JSON APIs to support the Cloud Controller and Collaboration Spaces
-* Will also eventually support APIs for a Web UI for user account management
+* Will also eventually support APIs for a Web UI for user account management _(dale: via the portal exposed interfaces? or are you saying a new standalone UI?)_

 (Rather than trigger arguments about how RESTful these APIs are we'll just refer to them as JSON APIs.
 Most of them are defined by the specs for the OAuth2, OpenID Connect, and SCIM standards.)